-Laocoön Group installation is a structure resembling ruins of a house, a Christian hermitage or a Greek distylos (treasury): inside a contour (of a building) a spatial composition of 3 geometrical blocks.
+Laocoön Group installation is a structure resembling ruins of a house, an hermitage or a Greek distylos (treasury): inside a contour (of a building) a spatial composition of 3 geometrical blocks.

 Every spring the nature of Niigata mountains presents an unusual spectacle – a deep layer of snow slowly uncovers the world, as if an ending Ice Age.
-And for this reason, Laocoön Group is to be placed in such context.
+And for this reason, one of the versions of the Laocoön Group is to be placed in such context.
 The imaginary ruins are to provoke a phenomenon of a kind of archaeological discovery.

 ‘What do we know of King Salomon?’ – asks the teacher in Tadeusz Kantor’s Dead Class.
 ‘We know nothing’ answers student’s phantom.
 Likewise, what do we know of priest Laocoön?
 How far our understanding and knowledge of history – both general and local – reaches and where do mythology and imagination begin?

-Every spring the world emerges from underneath the snow and together with it a mysterious structure dedicated to what is lost, forgotten and unknown.
+Within the other settings, with more or less frequency the world emerges from underneath the snow or underneath the water and together with it a mysterious structure dedicated to what is lost, forgotten and unknown.

 3 of its elements become supposed representations of the priest and his young sons – memory of the people and events having supposedly existed kept in this long lost treasury.